-Although asbestos has been beneficial for a variety of reasons, such as insulation, its fire-resistant properties, and more, the unfortunate fact is that the dangers of the mineral greatly outweigh the advantages.
-Many businesses, however, didn’t see things quite this way.
-The fact that eliminating asbestos would cause several companies to lose money was enough to for these businesses to suppress and stifle health warnings against prolonged exposure to asbestos.
-However, when officials finally noticed the risks associated with asbestos, several abatement regulations followed.
+Although asbestos has been beneficial for a variety of reasons, such as insulation, its fire-resistant properties, and more, the unfortunate fact is that the dangers greatly outweigh the advantages.
+When officials eventually acknowledged the risks associated with asbestos, abatement regulations followed.

 Timeline of Asbestos Risks

-Both Romans and Greeks figured out the hazardous effects of asbestos during AD.
-Studies of that time period suggest that people who wore asbestos cloths died of lung illnesses.
+- Both Romans and Greeks figured out the hazardous effects of asbestos during AD.
+Studies of that time period suggested that people who wore asbestos cloths died of lung illnesses.

-In 1889, an annual report produced for factories suggest that asbestos had shown signs of health risks.
+- In 1889, an annual report produced for factories suggests that asbestos had shown signs of health risks.

-In the United States, the first reported asbestos-related death occurred in 1930.
-However, although the victim’s autopsy findings were presented to the Mayo Clinic, the death occurred in South America and the victim was a miner.
+- In the U.S., the first reported asbestos-related death occurred in 1930.
+However, although the victim’s autopsy findings were presented to the Mayo Clinic, the death occurred in South America and the victim was a minor.

-In 1933, a life insurance determined that at least 29% of the plant workers at Johns-Manville had developed asbestosis.
+- In 1933, life insurance determined that at least 29% of the plant workers at Johns-Manville had developed asbestosis.
 Lawsuits against the company followed.

 1971 Clean Air Act